-During 2017/18 year we finalised our research and preparation into opening a Day Care Centre for street children in Birgunj and we officially launched the project in July 2018.
-The centre acts as a central point for street children to come, have food, classes, activities, counselling and some children stay overnight.
+In July 2018 we opened a Day Care Centre for street children in Birgunj.
+The centre acts as a central point for street children to come, have food, classes, activities, counselling and some children stay over night.
 Our staff spend a few hours every morning on the streets talking to other children living there and trying to assist them as well.
+Following the success of the day care centre, we signed an MOU with the local government to run the child helpline in the district as well.
+We moved to a larger building and the helpline was officially launched in July 2019.
+At the day care centre/child helpline we assist on average 25 children everyday and we hope to help more and more.
+We have also helped in many cases of child labour in the city and are planning to work on that further with the mayor and other authorities.